Fourth person dies in Australia from contaminated melon

-Sydney, March 7, 2018 (AFP) - - A fourth person has died after consuming melon contaminated with listeria, Australian authorities said Wednesday, in an outbreak that has so far affected 17 people.
+Sydney (AFP) - A fourth person has died after consuming melon contaminated with listeria, Australian authorities said Wednesday, in an outbreak that has so far affected 17 people.

 Cases first came to the attention of health officials last month, with the source traced back to a farm in New South Wales (NSW) state.